 To: Jacinda Ardern - Prime Minister of New Zealand

-Stand up for people in PNG, Manus and Nauru seeking asylum
+Stand up for people in PNG, Australia and Nauru seeking asylum

 We implore you to stand up for human rights in the Pacific region and to consider your position and your ethical ideals.

-We ask the New Zealand government to do more to help the hundreds of detainees who remain in PNG, Manus and Nauru.
+We ask the New Zealand government to do more to help the detainees who remain in PNG, Nauru and those held in detention in Australia.

 We ask you initiate change with New Zealand’s policy on the ‘Mass Arrivals’ bill and that you remove us and our country from any acceptance and involvement of inhumane detention for people seeking refuge and asylum.
 We strongly oppose sending asylum seekers to prison on arrival in New Zealand and detaining them there.
 Asylum seekers are not criminals.